-Chair Heinrich, Ranking Member Hoeven, and Members of the Subcommittee, the Western Governors' Association (WGA) appreciates the opportunity to provide written testimony on the appropriations and activities of the U.S. Department of Agriculture (USDA).
+Chair Harris, Ranking Member Bishop, and Members of the Subcommittee, the Western Governors' Association (WGA) appreciates the opportunity to provide written testimony on the appropriations and activities of the U.S. Department of Agriculture (USDA).
 WGA is an independent organization representing the Governors of the 22 westernmost states and territories.
-The Association is an instrument of the Governors for bipartisan policy development, information sharing, and collective action on issues of critical importance to the western United States.
+The Association is an instrument of the Governors for bipartisan policy development, information sharing, and collective action on issues of importance to the western United States.

 USDA programs have a significant effect on the American West and the economic viability of its rural communities.
-Western Governors recognize the importance of a close and productive working relationship between states and the federal government and understand that more effective cooperation depends on federal recognition of states as co-sovereigns and partners.
-The promotion of greater partnership between states and the federal government is central to the mission of WGA and is reflected in the Governors' Policy Resolution 2024-01, Strengthening the State-Federal Relationship.
-WGA also commends your attention to other Western Governors' resolutions that articulate policy positions relevant to the Subcommittee's work.
-These include Policy Resolutions 2023-05, Western Agriculture; 2024-02, National Forest and Rangeland Management; 2022-11, Biosecurity and Invasive Species Management; 2021-10, Water Quality in the West; 2021-04, Species Conservation and the Endangered Species Act; 2023-06, Rural Development; and 2023-07, Broadband Connectivity.
+Western Governors recognize the importance of a close and productive working relationship between states and the federal government and understand that more effective cooperation depends on federal recognition of states as co-sovereigns and partners, as reflected in the Governors' Policy Resolution 2024-01, Strengthening the State-Federal Relationship.
+WGA also commends your attention to other Western Governors' policy positions relevant to the Subcommittee's work: 2023-05, Western Agriculture; 2024-02, National Forest and Rangeland Management; 2022-11, Biosecurity and Invasive Species Management; 2021-10, Water Quality in the West; 2021-04, Species Conservation and the Endangered Species Act; 2023-06, Rural Development; and 2023-07, Broadband Connectivity.

-Agriculture in western states faces a variety of challenges, including extreme variations in soil, climate, terrain, commodity and specialty crops, production practices, and water availability.
-Amid these difficult conditions, the western agricultural sector provides a vast array of high-demand, high-quality food products for American and foreign markets.
+Amid difficult conditions of soil, climate, terrain, and water availability, the western agricultural sector provides a vast array of high-demand, high-quality food products for

+American and foreign markets.
 Western agricultural lands also serve as primary sources of crucial ecosystem services, including wildlife habitat and water supplies, and support a diverse suite of rural economic opportunities in the recreation, food, fiber, energy, and bio-based product industries.

 USDA conservation programs promote responsible land management in western states and are of crucial importance to the agricultural sector, including livestock producers dependent on using federal allotments through permits and fees to sustain their operations.
 Western Governors support targeted, voluntary, and collaborative conservation to address locally identified natural resource issues affecting farms, rangelands, and forests on private and public lands.
 These issues include soil health, air and water quality, drought and wildfire resilience, wildlife habitat conservation, and invasive species.
-WGA supports the role of conservation title programs under the Agriculture Improvement Act of 2018 (Pub.
-L. 115-334) in promoting voluntary solutions to the challenges of threatened and endangered species, water quality impairments, and groundwater recharge.
-Western Governors encourage the Subcommittee to support appropriate funding levels for programs addressing these critical concerns.

 The work of the Natural Resources Conservation Service (NRCS) is especially important to western states, and WGA encourages the Subcommittee to provide adequate funding for conservation programs administered by the agency.
 NRCS empowers private landowners to work with states and the federal government on large-scale management priorities across landscapes with different land ownerships.
-NRCS programs provide multiple benefits to western communities:

-- Stimulating economic activity and creating jobs in local communities; - Conserving habitat for the greater sage-grouse, lesser prairie chicken, and other species; - Mitigating wildland fire potential in western states; - Improving water quality; - Reducing the threat of invasive species on western lands; and - Responding to imminent hazards caused by floods, wildfire, windstorms, and other natural disasters through the Emergency Watershed Protection Program.
+NRCS programs provide multiple benefits to western communities, including: stimulating economic activity in local communities; conserving habitat for the greater sage-grouse, lesser prairie chicken, and other species; mitigating wildland fire potential in western states; improving water quality; reducing the threat of invasive species on western lands; and responding to imminent hazards caused by floods, wildfire, windstorms, and other natural disasters through the Emergency Watershed Protection Program.

 Western Governors also support adequate funding of NRCS' Snow Survey and Water Supply Forecasting (SSWSF) program.
-Sufficient funding is required to ensure the long-term viability of the program's continued and uninterrupted collection of snowpack and water data, the full operation and maintenance of all snow survey sites, the hiring of needed program staff, and technological and software upgrades.
-The SSWSF program provides integral information for water supply management decisions in agricultural production, hydroelectric power generation, reservoir operations, industry, recreation and economic development, and international treaties.
-The program's predictive capabilities are critically useful throughout the arid West, where snowpack accounts for the vast majority of the region's annual water supply.
+Sufficient funding is required to ensure the long-term viability of the program's collection of snowpack and water data, operation and maintenance of all snow survey sites, hiring of needed staff, and technological upgrades.
+The SSWSF program provides integral information for water supply management decisions, and its predictive capabilities are critically useful throughout the arid West, where snowpack accounts for most of the region's annual water supply.

 Western Governors also support adequate funding for the National Institute of Food and Agriculture (NIFA).
-Western Governors recognize the valuable role NIFA plays in research on biosecurity and invasive species and support further research to understand the potential spread of invasive species and to develop geographically appropriate control measures.
+Western Governors recognize that NIFA plays a valuable role in biosecurity research to understand the potential spread of invasive species and to develop geographically appropriate control measures.